What is a PPA?: Power Purchase Agreements explained

 Another option available to electricity users in the commercial and industrial sectors is on-site PPAs.
 This is where the buyer pays a fixed fee to a solar company to develop, build, and operate a rooftop solar power plant directly on the business’ property.
 In these agreements, energy is fed directly into the business’ electrical system.

-Typically, PPAs of this kind can run between 10 to 30 years, depending on one’s needs and may come with various options for purchasing and renewing agreements.
-However, the PPA will normally cover the costs of system installation, operation, and upkeep through the duration of the contract.
+Typically, PPAs of this kind can run between 10 and 30 years, depending on one’s needs, and may come with various options for purchasing and renewing agreements.
+However, the PPA will normally cover the costs of system installation, operation, and upkeep throughout the duration of the contract.

 Multisite PPAs